 WHAT IS THE SPOTTED LANTERNFLY?

-The Spotted Lanternfly (SLF) is a newly identified pest in southeast Pennsylvania.
+The Spotted Lanternfly (SLF) is a relatively new pest in southeast Pennsylvania.
 It can damage many plants including fruit and hardwood trees and grapes.
 SLF can also cause serious damage to yards, open spaces, plant nurseries, tree farms, and vineyards.
-Chester County, along with 25 other counties throughout the state, is under quarantine for this pest.
 If we do not control its spread, other states or countries could restrict the transport of PA products.

 WHAT TO DO IF YOU SEE THE SPOTTED LANTERNFLY